The 34 Best Campgrounds in Colorado and the Rocky Mountain States

 From your campsite, spot steep-walled canyons and crimson-colored rocks of the national monument.
 Hike the 6-mile Monument Canyon Trail to see signature rock formations.
 No reservations; 970/858-3617 ext.
 360.

 8. Turquoise Lake Recreation Area, San Isabel National Forest, West of Leadville

 Thick evergreen forest, mountains, and an 1,800-acre lake surround the eight campgrounds here, all at a cool 10,000-foot elevation.
 Bike the easy 12-mile paved Mineral Belt Trail loop; it starts in downtown Leadville, 4 miles east of the lake.
-From $14; 719/486-0749; book at recreation.gov
+719/486-0749; book at recreation.gov

 9. Granite Tent Campground, Gunnison National Forest, Near Crested Butte